 Changing attitudes and ever-improving network capabilities, this number is expected to continue its upward trajectory over the next 3 years.
 Over the past decade, a major increase across a range of sectors worked from home.
-The successful result meant businesses both small and large are increasingly implemented the remote working strategy into their model.
+The successful result meant businesses both small and large are increasingly implementing the remote working strategy into their model.
 This is one reason for the boom in garden office investment from remote workers as the benefits are evident for employers and employees alike.
 For example:

 – Office costs reduced